 Assignment of the Lease

 We advise clients as to whether they should consider a stock or LLC membership interest purchase or an asset purchase.
 We draft and negotiate the letter of intent, contract of sale and the assignment of the lease.
 If the deal is privately financed, we draft and negotiate the promissory notes, security agreements and UCC filings.
-We review and negotiate the franchise agreements and the Franchise Disclosure Document (FDD).
+We review and negotiate the franchise agreement and the Franchise Disclosure Document (FDD).

 Red Flags: Buying a Business